Azure-Samples/azureai-assistant-tool/README.md

 ### Step 4: Build and install azure.ai.assistant Python library

-We have included the azure.ai.assistant library is included within this tool's repository as part of this tool's alpha, as it has not yet been released on PyPI.
+We have included the `azure.ai.assistant` library is included within this tool's repository as part of this tool's alpha status, as it has not yet been released on PyPI.
 Build the wheel using the following instructions, or use the wheel package provided under releases directly.

 - Ensure wheel is installed to build the library package.
 You can install it using the command: `pip install wheel`